zhizhizhizhizhi/tp/docs/UserGuide.md

 ### <a name="misc"></a>3.4.
 Miscellaneous Commands
 #### <a name="help"></a>3.4.1.
 Help : `help`

 Opens a small window containing a link to this User Guide.
-You can use this command when you need to refer to the command formats or how to run the app.
+You can use this command to quickly access the User Guide, such as when you need to refer to the command formats or how to run the app. **This requires an Internet connection.**

 Format: `help`